Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 Warm weather and better conditions allow contractors to conduct safer, faster commercial roof inspections.
 When an inspection is done quickly, repairs can be scheduled almost immediately before the summer heat is upon us.

-Don’t forget, summer is the busiest time of year, so getting an inspection or repair promptly can often be tricky.
-By scheduling an inspection early in the year, you beat the crowds and ensure your inspection and repairs will be done before it’s too late.
+Remember, summer is the busiest time of year, so getting an inspection or repair promptly can often be tricky.
+By scheduling an inspection early in the year, you can beat the crowds and ensure your inspection and repairs will be done before it’s too late.

 4. Simplified insurance claims.

-Experienced professionals will file a detailed report on the condition of your roof, even if there’s nothing to repair.
-Each inspection report provides information about a roof’s current state.
+Experienced professionals will file a detailed report on the condition of your roof, even if there is nothing to repair.
+Each inspection report provides information about the roof’s current state.

-This is good news for you: Should your roof need repair, having this report helps simplify filing a claim.
-Further, your claim is more likely to be successful since the report came from a credible source.
+This is good news for you: If your roof needs repair, this report will help simplify the process of filing a claim.
+Furthermore, since the report came from a credible source, your claim is more likely to be successful.

 Spring Cleaning Commercial Roof Checklist